 The simple truth is that the bean to bar and fine chocolate scene in Korea has hit its growth spurt.
 The old kit kats-from-Japan standard is gone, and when consumers seek fine chocolate, they now have a bevy of homegrown options.
-While the majority of 2017’s festival was green coffee & cacao and various large machinery (with a few chocolates sprinkled in), the focus of this year was craft chocolate.
+While the majority of 2017’s festival was green coffee & cacao and various large machinery (with a few chocolates and local chocolatiers sprinkled in), the focus of this year was craft chocolate.
 Consumers had options beyond the couple of makers who had been at it for awhile.
 There were even wine samples, cacao pod-shaped containers, food-themed pins, and milk jams.

 In the Korean chocolate world, still admittedly quite new, this show sets the tone for the rest of the year.
 It introduces consumers to new products right on time for Valentine’s day, and plenty of chocolate businesses took advantage of that.
 There were chocolate bars, caramelized nuts and candied nibs, and a whole lotta cookies.
 If last year was whatever they could cobble together from across Korea, this year was the community coming together to build a real customer base.
 People took last year’s lessons and machines and raw cacao beans, and they created something memorable.
 A few people in particular have really stuck out from the crowd.